ilielucianno/DarkGhost-NDR/README.md

 ![DarkGhost Dashboard](screenshot.png)

-*Placeholder: add your dashboard screenshot as `screenshot.png` in the repository root.*

 ---

 ## What DarkGhost Does

-DarkGhost passively monitors network traffic and learns what **normal** behavior looks like for every device.
-When something deviates, it generates an **anomaly score (0 to 1)** and a **risk level**.
+DarkGhost passively monitors network traffic and learns what normal behavior looks like for every device.
+When something deviates, it generates an anomaly score from 0 to 1 and a risk level.

 It does not rely on signatures.
-It detects what is *weird*, not just what is *known*.
+It detects what is weird, not just what is known.

 ---